Over 100,000 people are treated for car accident injuries every year in New York.

 Our “No Win, No Fee” policy provides you with the confidence that we will expend every resource possible to secure you maximum compensation with no legal fees or expenses until we win your claim.

-Our responsive car accident attorneys handle every aspect of your claim and ensure you always know what’s going on throughout your case — from legal advice during your consultation to negotiations.
+Our responsive car accident attorneys in New York City will handle every aspect of your claim and ensure you always know what's happening throughout your case — from legal advice during your consultation to negotiations with the insurance company.